lumirelle/lumirelle.me/pages/posts/manual/programming-fonts-manual.md

 As a Chinese, sometimes I have to use both Latin characters and CJK characters in my projects.
 So I need to pay more attention to the width of each character, in order to get better development experience.

+> [!Note]
+>
+> In CSS, `em` is base on the current font size.
+For example, if the font size is `16px`, then `1em` = `16px`.

-I categorize the fonts I used into three groups by the **default character width** (As some font families are variable, they may support custom character width):
+I categorize the fonts I used into three groups by the **default character width (as some font families are variable, they may support custom character width) relative to the font size**:

-- **50%**: If the font size is 16px, one Latin character will be 8px (50%), and one CJK character will be 16px (50% \* 2), like "M PLUS Code Latin" and "Source Han Sans TC", etc.
+- **50%em group**: If the font size is 16px, one Latin character will be 8px (50%), and one CJK character will be 16px (50% \* 2), like "M PLUS Code Latin" and "Source Han Sans TC", etc.
-- **60%**: If the font size is 16px, one Latin character will be 9.6px (60%), and one CJK character will be 19.2px (60% \* 2), like "Go Mono" and "Maple Font", etc.
+- **60%em group**: If the font size is 16px, one Latin character will be 9.6px (60%), and one CJK character will be 19.2px (60% \* 2), like "Go Mono" and "Maple Font", etc.
-- **62%**: If the font size is 16px, one Latin character will be 9.92px (62%), and one CJK character will be 19.84px (62% \* 2), like "Monaspace Xenon Var", etc.
+- **62%em group**: If the font size is 16px, one Latin character will be 9.92px (62%), and one CJK character will be 19.84px (62% \* 2), like "Monaspace Xenon Var", etc.

-Generally, every group has more than one Latin fonts and at least one CJK font.

-## 50% Group
+## 50%em Group

+> [!Note]
+>
-This group uses ["Source Han Sans TC VF"](https://github.com/adobe-fonts/source-han-sans/releases) for CJK characters support.
-Most of CJK fonts are designed to be 50% width, but very few Latin fonts are.
+> Most of CJK fonts are designed to be 50% width, but very few Latin fonts are.

+This group may look a bit narrow for most people, it uses ["Source Han Sans TC VF"](https://github.com/adobe-fonts/source-han-sans/releases) for CJK characters support.

 These are some latin fonts you can choose for this group: